SampleEnvironment/frappy/doc/SECoP_Messages.md

   * Request: type A: 'deactivate'
   * Reply:   type A: 'inactive'
   * Deactivate sending of async Events.
 A few events may still be on their way until the 'inactive' message arrives.

 Execute Command
 ---------------

   * Request: type B: 'do &lt;module&gt;:&lt;command&gt;' for commands without arguments
   * Request: type C: 'do &lt;module&gt;:&lt;command&gt; JSON_argument' for commands with arguments
-  * Reply:   type B: 'doing &lt;module&gt;:&lt;command&gt;' for commands without arguments
-  * Reply:   type C: 'doing &lt;module&gt;:&lt;command&gt; JSON_argument' for commands with arguments
+  * Reply:   type C: 'done &lt;module&gt;:&lt;command&gt; JSON_result' after the command finished
   * start executing a command.
-When it is finished, an event is send.
+When it is finished, the reply is send.
+    The JSON_result is the a list of all return values (if any), appended with qualifiers (timestamp)

 Write
 -----

   * Request: type C: 'change &lt;module&gt;[:&lt;param&gt;] JSON_value'
-  * Reply: type C: 'changing &lt;module&gt;[:&lt;param&gt;] JSON_value'  # direct reply
+  * Reply: type C: 'changed &lt;module&gt;:&lt;param&gt; JSON_read_back_value'
   * initiate setting a new value for the module or a parameter of it.
-  Once this is done, the new value is confirmed by an event.
+  Once this is done, the read_back value is confirmed by the reply.

 Trigger